For Teachers FAQ

 # How do the students program their robot?

 Software-wise we have developed a Python library - this greatly reduces the complexity of using the kit including all the computer vision.
-Coding can all be done on the tablet provided.
+Coding can all be done on the laptop provided.

 # Python is not accessible to all my students.
 Can they still join in?

 We provide both a Python and a Scratch-like interface, so those who might find Python intimidating are not excluded.
 If you have students who would rather use their own editor, laptop or phone to develop and upload code then this is also possible.